RezaShahrestani/programme/courses/Foundation/databases/week1/preparation.md

 ## Pre-Class Preparation

 We will use **SQLite** for all exercises, as it requires no installation and works out-of-the-box with most environments.
-(Alternatively, a hosted PostgreSQL database may be provided.)

 ## Tools setup